jpedro/jpedro.github.io/.posts/scrum.md

 ## The wasteland

-There are 5 ceremonies, 3 of them are totally a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.
+There are 5 ceremonies, 3 of them are a waste of time and only one (a weekly meeting, combining task status and planning) is truly essential.

-- Sprint Planning
+- Sprint Planning: Needed

   Should be done _every_ week or every cycle.
-The only one needed.

-- Daily Scrum
+- Daily Scrum: Optional

-  Should be optional.
-Most of time people just say "I did this and I'll continue on it".
+  Most of time people just say "I did this yesterday and I'll continue on it today".
 Why.
 Even.
 Bother?!

+  But it acts as a daily reminder to devs if they are moving along or not.

-- Sprint Demo: Waste
+- Demo: Waste

   Don't wait for the sprint to be over to **show** something.

-- Sprint Retrospective: Waste
+- Retrospective: Waste

   Don't wait for the sprint to be over to **say** something.
   Just say it when you can.
 Then expand it on the weekly meeting, if need be.

+  The rest of the time it's people trying to come up with something clever to write on a postit.
+"This went well.
+This went wrong."
+The potential improvements are rarely followed up.

 - Backlog Refinement / Grooming: Waste